-A contract for difference ("CFD") is a leveraged contract entered into with SFL on a bilateral basis.
-It allows an investor to speculate on rising or falling prices in an underlying equity.

-An investor has the choice to buy (or go "long") the CFD to benefit from rising equity prices; or to sell (or go "short") the CFD to benefit from falling equity prices.
-The price of the CFD is derived from the price of the underlying equity price.
-For instance, if an investor is long on ABC Company CFD and the price of the underlying equity rises, the value of the CFD will increase - at the end of the contract SFL will pay the difference between the closing value of the contract.
-Conversely, if an investor is long and the price of the underlying equity falls, the value of the CFD will decrease - at the end of the contract they will pay SFL the difference between the closing value of the closing value of the contract.
+A contract for difference ("CFD") is a leveraged contract entered into with SEL on a bilateral basis.
+It allows an investor to speculate on rising or falling prices in an underlying cryptocurrency.
+An investor has the choice to buy (or go "long") the CFD to benefit from rising cryptocurrency prices; or to sell (or go "short") the CFD to benefit from falling prices.
+The price of the CFD is derived from the price of the underlying cryptocurrency price.
+For instance, if an investor is long a CFD and the price of the underlying rises, the value of the CFD will increase - at the end of the contract SEL will pay the difference between the closing value of the contract and the opening value of the contract.
+Conversely, if an investor is long and the cash price of the underlying falls, the value of the CFD will decrease - at the end of the contract they will pay SEL the difference between the closing value of the contract and the opening value of the contract and the opening value of the contract.
 The leverage embedded within all CFDs has the effect of magnifying both profits and losses.